25 Hidden Gems on Netflix Canada You Need to Watch Right Now

 Two decades after their break-up, former high school sweethearts Jim (Mark Duplass) and Amanda (Sarah Paulson) rediscover each other in their hometown grocery store and decide to spend the day strolling down memory lane.
 The initial sweetness of their reunion slowly gives in to sadness, however, as Jim and Amanda bond over the unhappiness of their current lives and romantic paths not taken.

-Don’t miss these other amazing romantic movies on Netflix Canada.
+Here are more must-watch romantic movies on Netflix Canada.

 The Boy Who Harnessed the Wind (2019)